tyleryouk/00os-origin/00reaper/user-directed/final-goal.md

 1. Author new requirements in `active-request.md`
 2. Draft an implementation plan in `implementation-plan.md`
 3. Track progress in `cycle-status.md`
 4. Begin command and workflow enhancements as outlined above

+---

+**Note:** The 1000xdev workflow folder will be flattened (like 00reaper) in an upcoming cycle.
+The `reaper-init` process and related initialization logic will be updated to reflect the new structure once this refactor is complete.